Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 ## Business and developer goals

 - `Basic Vits` inc. company want to make vitamins and supplements accessible to anyone who wish to improve their health continuously.
-It is a flexible monthly subscription service.
-End Users can modify, postpone or cancel their next order at any time in their account.
-Only the merch product category is a one time buy.
+It offers a service in which users can have a customized plan.
 - `Basic Vits` inc. company business model is to resell vitamins and supplements to end user as a monthly personalized subscription.

 - As a developer, I want to gain profesionnal experience in developping an ecommerce website using Python+Django